lutsen/lagan/README.md

 Structure of a Lagan model
 ==========================

 All Lagan content models extend the *Lagan* main model.
-They contain a type, a description, an aray with different content properties and an (optional) array with validation rules.
+They contain a type, a description and an aray with different content properties.

 ### Type ###